caltechlibrary/newt/origin_story.md

 [^42]: The price of that shift is similar to when you inline CSS or JavaScript in HTML.

 In most computer languages we are telling the computer how to do something.
 This is true even with object oriented languages, e.g. take this object and apply it's method.
 SQL takes a different approach.
 The SQL engine is going to do the heavy lifting.
 Instead we use SQL to express the result we want.
 In other words the "what" question versus the "how" instructions.
 When we embed SQL in a procedural or object oriented language we force these two together in close proximity.
 Newt's approach to take advantage of distance.
-By using SQL code generation we don't focus on the what at the same time we're focusing on the how.
+By using SQL code generation we don't focus on the "what" at the same time we're focusing on the "how".

 I feel comfortable with SQL.
 I've learned it informally[^43].
 I've personally found it challenging when embedding in a general purpose language like Python.
 This is true even when I've used an ORM.
-It's a constant tug of war between thinking about Python (the how) then thinking about the SQL (the what I asked for).
+It's a constant tug of war between thinking about Python (the how) then thinking about the SQL (what I want).
 Typically I've wound up assembling the SQL statements and running them directly in the database to gain insight into unexpected behavior.
 If the SQL is conditionally constructed then it become harder to figure out exactly when was sent to the SQL engine.

 [^43]: SQL is built up from smaller domain specific languages.
 I've only learned each when I needed it.